 Maori people receiving support are provided with an environment that develops their rangatiratanga (leadership/sovereignty), acknowledges their whakapapa (geneology), respects their tribal kawa (marae protocol), and supports the use of te reo.
-Mokopuna and kaimahi powhiri into the roopu, and karakia (prayers) and waiata himene (hymns) are encouraged.
+Tangata and kaimahi powhiri into the roopu, and karakia (prayers) and waiata himene (hymns) are encouraged.

-As a kaupapa Maori service, we have practices that encourage wellbeing – although we are based on Maori culture and values, we accept and value all cultural practices, inviting mokopuna to maintain their own cultural traditions and values alongside tikanga.
+As a kaupapa Maori service, we have practices that encourage wellbeing – although we are based on Maori culture and values, we accept and value all cultural practices, inviting Tangata to maintain their own cultural traditions and values alongside tikanga.

 - Primary disability is intellectual